RussellArvin/WhichF1DriverAreYou/README.md

 This project was developed in collaboration with:

-- **Intel**: Providing the LLaVA-Gemma 2B model and comprehensive documentation for the Intel NPU Acceleration Library, enabling optimal performance on NPU-enabled devices
+- **Intel**: Providing the LLaVA-Gemma 2B model and the NPU Acceleration Library, which enables optimal AI performance on Intel Core Ultra processors
-- **Lenovo**: Providing cutting-edge hardware infrastructure and NPU-enabled devices for optimal model performance
+- **Lenovo**: Providing Intel Core Ultra-powered devices featuring integrated NPUs for optimal model performance
 - **Gignite.ai**: Contributing expertise in AI model optimization, web application development, and deployment strategies

 The collaboration brings together Intel's AI technology, Lenovo's hardware excellence, and Gignite.ai's AI expertise to create a unique F1 personality matching experience.